Pass the SALT 2026

 Pre-recorded terminal session inside a '--network=none' Docker container.
 Encrypt a file, split into 3-of-5 shares, attempt reconstruction with 2 shares (fails, by design), reconstruct with 3 shares (succeeds).
 Inspect the share metadata and integrity verification.

-What is missing and what comes next (4 min):
+Trust, limitations, and what comes next (4 min):

 Resources: